rmarsh1ua/grad_migration/README.md

 ## 2. Instructions for Migrating to a Pantheon-hosted Quickstart 2 Installation

-If you're atempting to get this package working against a site hosted in Pantheon, the following steps describe how to do so.
+If you're attempting to get this package working against a site hosted in Pantheon, the following steps describe how to do so.

 1. Login to the Pantheon dashboard and create a new site.

 2. From Pantheon, preview the site and install Drupal using the web interface.
 Just choose all the basic options.

 3. Go back to the Pantheon dashboard and use the 'connection info' panel to create a local connection to the MySQL database.
 You can do this in MySQL workbench or from the command line.
-From th new MySQL server connection, you wish to import the SQL dump file of the site being migrated.
+From the new MySQL server connection, you need to import the SQL dump file of the site being migrated.
 This will take some time because of the remote connection.

+4. Inside the project there's file named `non-qs-schema-fix.sql`.
+The commands in this file should be run against the old database once it's been imported.
+See step #4 in the instructions above for further context the purpose of this step.

-4. Use the 'connection info' panel again to create a SFTP connection to the site.
+5. Use the 'connection info' panel again to create a SFTP connection to the site.
 Create a new file at the following location on the remote server:
 `/code/web/sites/default/files/private/migration_config.json`

 The contents of the file should be as follows: